 People with T1D need access to affordable health insurance that covers the care necessary to treat their diabetes.
 To survive, they rely on daily supplies of insulin and the tools required to dose this life-saving medication.

-JDRF has released a set of healthcare principles and will be working with a variety of stakeholders to advocate that these principles are considered in any healthcare reform that may take place in 2017.
+JDRF has released a set of healthcare principles and is working with a variety of stakeholders to advocate that these principles are considered in any healthcare reform that may take place in 2017.
+In December 2016, JDRF joined with more than 70 organizations to send a letter to then President-elect Trump and Congressional leadership explaining the importance of policies protecting those with pre-existing conditions and allowing young adults up to age 26 to remain on their parents’ health plan.
 In March 2017, JDRF joined with major nonpartisan patient groups to push for access.
-In December 2016, JDRF joined with more than 70 organizations to send a letter to then President-elect Trump and Congressional leadership explaining the importance of policies protecting those with pre-existing conditions and allowing young adults up to age 26 to remain on their parents’ health plan.
+In May 2017, JDRF signed a letter with nine other organizations and released a statement opposing the American Health Care Act (AHCA) with the MacArthur amendment, which weakens protections for pre-existing conditions.
+JDRF released a statement after the House bill passage expressing disappointment in the bill’s passage and urging the T1D community to contact the Senate to make their voices heard.

 - Allow young adults to stay on their parents’ insurance until the age of 26.
 Current health law allows young adults to join or remain on their parents’ health insurance until the age of 26.
 Remaining on a parent’s plan is crucial to children and young adults with diabetes who have much greater healthcare expenditures, approximately 2.3 times higher, than their peers without diabetes.
 The provision, which ensures these young people have consistent and affordable access to supplies and medications necessary to manage their disease, continues to have broad bipartisan support.